 The best shampoo for your flakes is one that is free from sulfates, parabens, and phthalates and uses Zinc Pyrithione for its proven anti-dandruff properties.
 Not only can it prevent Malassezia yeast from reproducing on your scalp, but it can also boost the levels of zinc present in your scalp, which can stave off seborrheic dermatitis and dry scalp.

-If you’re looking for a new dandruff shampoo, you’re probably wondering why the industry is stuck in the past.
+If you’re looking to check out a new dandruff shampoo that can help prevent an itchy scalp, irritation, and keep flakes at bay, you’re probably wondering why the industry is stuck in the past.
 From product packaging to that medicated smell, dandruff shampoos have stubbornly refused to evolve for generations.

 Jupiter is different.
 We’re the first elevated dandruff and scalp care brand creating products that actually work - and that you’ll seriously love to use.
-Formulated by expert chemists and dermatologist-tested, our dandruff care products work at the root to stop your flakes for good.
+Formulated by expert chemists and dermatologist-tested, our dandruff care products work at the root to stop your flakes for good and bring back the healthy hydration you need.
 And our scalp and hair care products use beautiful, natural luxurious like coconut oil and lavender to nourish and moisturize your scalp and hair.

 But Jupiter isn’t just about banishing your flakes and soothing your scalp.
 We create a luxurious shower experience - so you can enjoy your ‘me-time’ and get back to things that matter.